fedehub/rt2_assignment1/README.md

 * the simulation in Gazebo.
 The `go_to_point` has been implemented as a service.
 Also:

-1. a launch file to start the container manager and the components that have been created
+1. a **launch file** to start the container manager and the components, has been created
-2. a script to launch all required nodes and the simulation have been implemented
+2. a **script** to launch all required nodes and the simulation, has been implemented

 ### Launch folder
 It contains two different files: